frozegnome/github-galore/README.md

-# secret-santa
+# kringlet
-An excercise for server-side templating with Handlebars (while also being a nifty tool for secret santa exchanges)
+An excercise for Ember (while also being a nifty tool for secret santa exchanges)